Codecademy/learn-python/style-guide.md

 Mehtods use `.` in front of it. `.talk()`
 Properties use `.` in front of it. `.count`

-### Leftovers:
+### To Be Determined...

 - Do we capitalize the first word or not?
-    - Yes: Sarai, Alisha, Alex K, David, Sonny, Kenny
+    -  Sarai, Alisha, Alex K, David, Sonny, Kenny
     - No: Jamie, Cole, Chris, Alex D, Sophie, Carolyn

 - Single vs Double Quotes in Strings?
-    - Double: Alex K, Alex D, COle, Sarai, Adam, Mariel
+    - `"` Double: Alex K, Alex D, COle, Sarai, Adam, Mariel
-    - Single: Alisha, David, Sophie, Jamie
+    - `'` Single: Alisha, David, Sophie, Jamie